filippolelli/TJBackend/README.md

 # TJBackend
-Backend for a travel journal web application where you can upload and organize your travel photos
+Backend for a travel journal web application where you can upload and organize your travel photos.
+The project follows SOLID principles.